timvideos/litex-buildenv/doc/notes.md

  directory will totally remove the installed environment.

 ### Step 4 - Enter self contained environment & set environment variables.
+ * If you installed Xilinx to anywhere other than `/opt/Xilinx/`, run `export XILINX_DIR=<path>`.
+This must be set before entering the environment, as it is not updated from within it.
  * `source scripts/enter-env.sh` - enter-env checks that your environment is setup correctly and contains all the dependencies you need.